mpourmpoulis/PythonVoiceCodingPlugin/README.md

     - the tool will go to great lengths to try and decode what you meant from incomplete or insufficient or ambiguous descriptions and suggest meaningful , color highlighted alternatives:)

    - even if you fail to get what you wanted as the main result , certain operations such as paste back can work with those alternatives instead, minimizing command overhead:)

+   - as a side effect there are often more than one ways to select the same region so you can use whichever you think first:)

 * is partly customizable.
 If you find yourself using certain commands with some given parameters often and want a shorthand smaller command, you can always follow my commented banana example:)